quipucords/quipucords/docs/source/man.rst

 Use the ``qpc scan`` command to create, run and manage scans.

-A scan defines a collection of network information, including the sources to scan and additional options, such as elective products to omit from the scan and the maximum number of parallel system scans.
-The creation of a scan references information such as sources so that the act of running the scan is repeatable, without a requirement to reenter network information for each scan attempt.
+A scan defines a collection of network or systems management solution information, including the individual sources to scan, and additional options, such as elective products to omit from the scan and the maximum number of parallel system scans.
+The creation of a scan references information such as sources so that the act of running the scan is repeatable, without a requirement to reenter this information for each scan attempt.

 Creating and Editing Scans
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~